flowagentnu/1rel-documentation/docs/modules/widgets/table.md

   - **showDownloadPrint** (boolean): Allow printing results.
   - **allowRowSelect** (boolean): Allow selecting rows.
   - **allowOrdering** (boolean): Allow sorting columns.
+  - **allowSorting** (boolean, default: true): Enable or disable all sorting features.
+If set to false, disables sorting for the table.
   - **allowMobileCards** (boolean): Show results as cards on mobile.
   - **allowMobileChips** (boolean): Show results as chips on mobile.
   - **useChipsAfter** (integer): Use chips layout after this number of columns.